Best New York Islanders From Around the World

 Austria: Michael Grabner

 For all the weak moves Garth Snow made with the Islanders, he was able to claim Michael Grabner off waivers.
-Grabner won the Calder Trophy for scoring 34 goals in his first season with the team.
+Grabner was a Calder Trophy finalist after scoring 34 goals in his first season with the team.
 He followed that up with 20 his next season and 16 in the shortened 2012-13 season.
 His biggest weakness, though, was his inability to score on breakaways.
 Perhaps one of the quickest skaters in the NHL during his early part of his career, he seemed to have a breakaway every night but rarely converted.

 However, he scored an exciting overtime goal against the Jets in a 7-6 win for New York.
 Grabner also scored a goal and had three helpers in six games during the 2012-13 playoffs before going on to play for the New York Rangers and New Jersey Devils.
 He also excelled playing for Austria in the 2014 Olympics, scoring five goals, including a hat trick against Finland after his team failed to qualify in 2009 after their loss to Germany.